Shared Medical Appointment (SMA)

 “Medical Decision Making” Criteria For CPT Codes 99213, 99214, and 99215

-The MDM table below requires billing providers to achieve 2 out of 3 elements.
-As a general guide:
+The MDM table below requires billing providers to achieve 2 out of 3 elements in a billable visit.
+As a general guide for use in an SMA:

 Shared Medical Appointment: Patient Recruitment